God-Tarry/welcome/README.md

-- Hi, I’m @TarrytheProblem
+- Hi, I’m @Tarry Godfrey Gaoseb
-- I’m interested in Computer Programming
+- I’m interested in Computer Programming, Web Design and Software Programming
-- I’m currently learning Python and Java

 <!---
 TarrytheProblem/TarrytheProblem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.